Nahda: Butrus al-Bustani

 Butrus al-Bustani (1819–1893) was born to a Lebanese Maronite Christian family in the village of Dibbiye in the Chouf region, in January 1819.
 A polyglot, educator, and activist, Al-Bustani was a tour de force in the Nahda centered in mid-nineteenth century Beirut.
 Having been influenced by American missionaries, he converted to Protestantism, becoming a leader in the native Protestant church.
 Initially, he taught in the schools of the Protestant missionaries at 'Abey and was a central figure in the missionaries' translation of the Bible into Arabic.
 Despite his close ties to the Americans, Al-Bustani increasingly became independent, eventually breaking away from them.

 After the bloody 1860 Druze–Maronite conflict and the increasing entrenchment of confessionalism, Al-Bustani founded the National School or Al-Madrasa Al-Wataniyya in 1863, on secular principles.
 This school employed the leading Nahda "pioneers" of Beirut and graduated a generation of Nahda thinkers.
 At the same time, he compiled and published several school textbooks and dictionaries; leading him to becoming known famously as the Master of the Arabic Renaissance.

-In the social, national and political spheres, Al-Bustani founded associations with a view to forming a national elite and launched a series of appeals for unity in his magazine Nafir Suriya.
+In the social, national and political spheres, Al-Bustani founded associations with a view to forming a national elite and launched a series of appeals for unity in his magazine Nafir Suriyya.

 In the cultural/scientific fields, he published a fortnightly review and two daily newspapers.
 In addition, he began work, together with Drs.
 Eli Smith and Cornelius Van Dyck of the American Mission, on a translation of the Bible into Arabic known as the Smith-Van Dyke translation.

 His prolific output and groundbreaking work led to the creation of modern Arabic expository prose.
 While educated by Westerners, and a strong advocate of Western technology, he was a fierce secularist, playing a decisive role in formulating the principles of Syrian nationalism (not to be confused with Arab nationalism).

 Stephen Sheehi states that Al-Bustani's "importance does not lie in his prognosis of Arab culture or his national pride.
 Nor is his advocacy of discriminatingly adopting Western knowledge and technology to "awaken" the Arabs' inherent ability for cultural success,(najah), unique among his generation.
 Rather, his contribution lies in the act of elocution.
 That is, his writing articulates a specific formula for native progress that expresses a synthetic vision of the matrix of modernity within Ottoman Syria."

+Bustani's son Salim was also part of the movement.